minimaxir/simpleaichat/README.md

 ## Building AI-based Apps

 The trick with working with new chat-based apps that wasn't readily available with earlier iterations of GPT-3 is the addition of the system prompt: a different class of prompt that guides the AI behavior throughout the entire conversation.
 In fact, the chat demos above are actually using [system prompt tricks](https://github.com/minimaxir/simpleaichat/blob/main/PROMPTS.md#interactive-chat) behind the scenes!
+OpenAI has also released an official guide for [system prompt best practices](https://platform.openai.com/docs/guides/gpt-best-practices) to building AI apps.

 For developers, you can instantiate a programmatic instance of `AIChat` by explicitly specifying a system prompt, or by disabling the console.